This story was updated for 2023 by Samantha Callender, Courtney Kueppers and Mendy Kong.

 Fall might not seem like an obvious time to think about gardening, but it’s actually a great time to save seeds, plan next year’s planting or extend this year’s growing season.
-Courses at the Chicago Botanic Garden and Morton Arboretum often fill up quickly, so it’s best to reserve a spot as early as possible.

 Fall harvest season is the best time to enjoy the bounty of the land, and farm dinners are the perfect way to enjoy locally grown food.
 The fact that you’re helping to support the hard work of local farmers is icing on the cake.

 Grace United Church of Christ hosts a multi-course dinner on It Takes A Village Community farm on Sept.
-24. Tour the farm and enjoy drinks and a multi-course dinner featuring homegrown organic produce.
+23. Tour the farm and enjoy drinks and a multi-course dinner featuring homegrown organic produce.
 All proceeds benefit the farm, which offers free programming and job training.
 (2500 223rd St., Sauk Village; Sept.
-24, 5 p.m. to 7:30 p.m. $50)
+23, 5:30 p.m. to 8 p.m. $60)

 Fall is the pinnacle of hiking season in the Great Lakes region due to the beauty of the changing leaves, dissipating mosquito and tick populations and that crispness to the air.

-Dramatic improvements in water quality during the past several decades of conservation advocacy have made excursions on regional waters healthier and more pleasurable.
+When it comes to kayaking, dramatic improvements in water quality during the past several decades of conservation advocacy have made excursions on regional waters healthier and more pleasurable.
 Of course, there is the well-trekked Chicago River, which has several launch spots for kayaks and rental companies galore — but northern Illinois also offers dozens of lakes, rivers and other water bodies to paddle within an hour or two of the city.